 Quantitative Protein Mass Spectrometry to Assess Plasma Proteins Involved in Coagulation and Fibrinolysis

-Half of all patients referred to a tertiary center for suspected bleeding disorders can’t be diagnosed with current diagnostic assays, which reveals the limitations of these assays.
-Hemostasis laboratories use screening assays that measure coagulation factor levels (APTT, PT, fibrinogen), but these aren’t precise enough to predict the interindividual variability in bleeding phenotype.
-Different tests produce inconsistent results and it’s unclear which one accurately reflects the clinical bleeding phenotype.
-This creates the risk of underdiagnosis or overdiagnosis.
-There is a need to enhance existing assays and create new tests to accurately diagnose bleeding disorders.
+Half of all patients referred to tertiary centers for suspected bleeding disorders remain undiagnosed using current diagnostic assays, highlighting their limitations.
+Hemostasis laboratories typically rely on screening tests that measure coagulation factor levels—such as APTT, PT, and fibrinogen—but these assays are not precise enough to account for the interindividual variability in bleeding phenotypes.
+Different tests often yield inconsistent results, and it remains unclear which ones most accurately reflect clinical bleeding tendencies.
+This uncertainty increases the risk of both underdiagnosis and overdiagnosis.
+There is a clear need to improve existing assays and develop new diagnostic tools that more accurately identify bleeding disorders.